microsoft/MixedRealityToolkit-Unity/External/HoloToolkit/SpatialUnderstanding/DocSource/MDFiles/ReadMe.md

 During the development of Young Conker and Fragments, Asobo Studios faced this problem head on, developing a room solver for this purpose.
 Each of these games had game specific needs, but they shared core spatial understanding technology.

-The HoloToolkit.SpatialUnderstanding library encapsulates this technology, allowing you to quickly find empty spaces on the walls, place objects on the ceiling, identify placed for character to sit, and a myriad of other spatial understanding queries.
+The MixedRealityToolkit.SpatialUnderstanding library encapsulates this technology, allowing you to quickly find empty spaces on the walls, place objects on the ceiling, identify placed for character to sit, and a myriad of other spatial understanding queries.

 All of the source code is included, allowing you to customize it to your needs and share your improvements with the community.
-The code for the C++ solver has been wrapped into a UWP dll and exposed to Unity with a drop in prefab contained within the HoloToolkit.
+The code for the C++ solver has been wrapped into a UWP dll and exposed to Unity with a drop in prefab contained within the MixedRealityToolkit.

 ## Prefabs